 4. Bridge of Sighs

-‘’I stood in Venice on the Bridge of Sighs, a palace and prison on each hand’’ uttered one of the major poet of Romantic era Lord Byron.
+‘’I stood in Venice on the Bridge of Sighs, a palace and prison on each hand’’ uttered one of the major poets of Romantic-era Lord Byron.
 Venice itself is the most Romantic city of Italy, and Bridge of Sighs is the most iconic gem of it.
-This is also believed that a couple kisses under the bridge on gondola at sunset, they will enjoy eternal love.
+This is also believed that a couple kisses under the bridge on a gondola at sunset, they will enjoy eternal love.
 On the Palace River ‘Rio di Palazzo’ the bridge was made to connect the old prison and interrogation rooms in the Doge’s palace, situated across the river.
 It was designed by Antonio Contino and built at the beginning of 17th century.

 5. Ponte di Rialto (Rialto Bridge)

 The most visited bridge in Venice Rialto is famous to the tourists for being gathered in their camera easily.
-In the heart of the city it connects two districts San Polo and San Marco across the Grand Canal since 1591.
+In the heart of the city, it connects two districts San Polo and San Marco across the Grand Canal since 1591.
 For nearly 300 years it was the only way to cross Grand Canal on foot.
-To make it, several artists and architects were considered for the design including Michelangelo, but finally it was done by Anthony da Ponte.
+To make it, several artists and architects were considered for the design including Michelangelo, but finally, it was done by Anthony da Ponte.